-There are also some other important factors to consider when adding files in Procore or SharePoint to sync:
+There are also some other important factors to consider when adding files in Procore or Dropbox to sync:

 1. Please ensure individual files are not larger than 1GB.
-Files of this size will need to be added manually into Procore or SharePoint as required.
+Files of this size will need to be added manually into Procore or Dropbox as

 Best Practice 3

-Premature deleting – when you add a folder to sync (either in Procore or SharePoint) and it has folders/files within it, it will take some time to sync to the opposite application.
-Usually, the top folder is created first quite quickly, then the rest of the data in the folder you added will take more time to sync over.
-If someone deletes or moves that top level folder before it has had a chance to fully sync all the data inside it, it will cause a break in the sync of that folder.
+Premature deleting – when you add a folder to sync (either in Procore or Dropbox) and it has folders/files within it, it will take some time to sync to the opposite application.
+Usually, the top folder is created first quite quickly, then the rest of tthe data in the folder you added will take more time to sync over.
+If someone deletes or moves that top-level folder before it has had a chance to fully sync all the data inside it, it will cause a break in the sync of that folder.
 It is best to allow the folder to complete syncing first and then make any necessary changes.

 Best Practice 4